DoubleStrike/Live-Video-Magnification/README.md

 # Live Motion Magnification
 An OpenCV/Qt based realtime application for Eulerian Video Magnification.
 Works with multiple videos and cameras at the same time and let's you export the magnified videos.

+## DoubleSTrike Fork and binaries
+The reason for this fork is to support any config changes to build with modern Visual Studio (not just VSCode) and to provide usable binaries.
+At the moment, the binaries are available but I have not retooled the build system.

 ## Examples
 ![Color Magnified Video](pictures/j_color-vid.png)